Rafael Devers Player Props: Red Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs allow the second-fewest home runs in baseball (88 total, one per game).
+- Cubs pitchers combine to surrender 94 home runs (one per game), the fifth-fewest in baseball.

-- Hendricks makes the start for the Cubs, his 10th of the season.
-He is 3-3 with a 3.21 ERA and 32 strikeouts in 53 1/3 innings pitched.
+- Stroman (9-6 with a 2.96 ERA and 98 strikeouts in 112 2/3 innings pitched) looks for his 10th victory when he makes the start for the Cubs, his 20th of the season.

-- His most recent time out was on Sunday against the New York Yankees, when the right-hander went 5 2/3 innings, surrendering four earned runs while giving up 10 hits.
+- In his last time out on Thursday, July 6 against the Milwaukee Brewers, the right-hander threw five innings, giving up four earned runs while surrendering four hits.

-- The 33-year-old has a 3.21 ERA and 5.4 strikeouts per nine innings across nine games this season, while giving up a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.